AI-Programming1/RuneScape-3-Banner-Generator/README.md

 style.css → Styles for both the generator and the banner, ensuring fixed sizing, clean layout, and rounded corners. your-template.html → The page loaded inside the <iframe>; it reads query parameters (username, color, background) and calls banner.js to render the final banner.

+***Keep in mind, this is a unfinished project; While the core elements work, some issues are still present.
+It's a rough draft***

 This script was written enitrely using the Artifical Intelligence Model: Chatgpt-5 by OpenAI.